Benefits Of Cloud Data Analytics

 Cloud data may be analyzed by another third-party service.
 This may include an enterprise’s own analytics infrastructure or a service provider.

-Types of cloud analytics: Cloud analytics is a broad category that refers to all of the analytical techniques used to analyze data.
+Cloud analytics is a broad category that refers to all of the analytical techniques used to analyze data.
 Depending on the type of cloud analytics solution, users will have different requirements in terms of capabilities and business needs.

 For example, on-demand analytics services for real-time decision-making in a closed-loop system are designed for organizations that need to quickly respond to real-time events.
 On-demand analytics services are usually used in mission-critical industries and business processes.
 Because these organizations deal with very rapid changes in their environment, timely decision-making is necessary.